agentrickard/domain/domain_alias/README.txt

 Using wildcards is a good way to reduce the number of aliases that you need to maintain.

+NOTE: Only one wildcard is allowed per alias.

 ----
 3.4   Redirecting Aliases